Dhrumil1808/reactjs/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Tic-tac-toe game which is built in react.js with the create react app.
+Tic-tac-toe game built in react.js with the # create react app.